khouakhi/Awesome-TropicalCyclones/README.md

 # TropicalCyclones-Packages
-A list of R and Python Packages for Tropical cyclones retrieval and analysis
+A list of R and Python Packages for Tropical cyclones data retrieval and analysis

 ![Credit Wikipedia](img/tc.jpg)